Josefina de Vasconcellos: Biography

 During the Second World War de Vasconcellos began working on a number of large sculptures including The Last Chimera, which is now in the grounds of the Canongate Kirk in Edinburgh and The Hand, a memorial in green slate to a friend killed in the war which now serves as a war memorial for St Bees School in Cumbria.
 After the war de Vasconcellos and her husband Delmar Banner established a studio in London, while maintaining their home in the Lake District.
 A joint exhibition of their work was held in December 1946 at the Royal Watercolour Society Gallery off Bond Street with some larger sculptures, including The Last Chimera displayed on a Piccadilly bombsite.
 This exhibition helped establish de Vasconcellos in the British art world.
 She became a regular exhibitor at the Royal Academy and at the Paris Salon.
 In 1948 she became the first female fellow of the Royal British Society of Sculptors, serving on its council and organising committee, and was also a founding member of the Society of Portrait Sculptors in 1953.
 Subjects of her portrait busts and sculptures included Lord Denning, Edith Sitwell, Roger Bannister, Norman Nicholson, General Sir William Platt, James Cameron and, in perspex, Tenzing Norgay.
-Other notable commissions included the Prince of Peace (1950), a war memorial in Aldershot (repaired in 1998).
+Other notable commissions included the Prince of Peace (1950, repaired in 1998), a war memorial in Aldershot.
 In 1955, with the help of students from St Paul's School, she created Mary and Child, a work that remains in the crypt of St Paul's Cathedral.
 In 1959, she was commissioned by the vicar of St Martin-in-the-Fields in Trafalgar Square in London to construct a Nativity scene of life-sized figures, which became a regular fixture of the church's Christmas display.
 In the 1990s she designed a memorial to the pilots who were based near her Lake District home during World War Two.